0xProject/0x-launch-kit-backend/README.md

 1. Fork this repository
 2. Clone your fork of this repository
-3. Open the `config.ts`/`config.js` file (depending on the language you've chosen above) and edit the following:
+3. Open the `config.ts`/`config.js` file (depending on the language you've chosen above) and edit the whitelisted tokens:

+-   `WHITELISTED_TOKENS` -- Which tokens you would like to host orderbooks for.

+4. Open the .env file and edit the following fields.
+Optional fields have defaults defined in `config.ts`/`config.js`.

 -   `NETWORK_ID` -- the network you'd like your relayer to run on (e.g: `1` -> mainnet, `42` -> Kovan, 3 -> Ropsten, etc...)
--   `WHITELISTED_TOKENS` -- Which tokens you would like to host orderbooks for.
--   `FEE_RECIPIENT` -- The Ethereum address which should be specified as the fee recipient in orders your relayer accepts.
+-   `FEE_RECIPIENT` -- (optional) The Ethereum address which should be specified as the fee recipient in orders your relayer accepts, optional.
--   `MAKER_FEE_ZRX_UNIT_AMOUNT` -- The flat maker fee you'd like to receive for filled orders hosted by you.
+-   `MAKER_FEE_ZRX_UNIT_AMOUNT` -- (optional) The flat maker fee you'd like to receive for filled orders hosted by you
--   `TAKER_FEE_ZRX_UNIT_AMOUNT` -- The flat taker fee you'd like to receive for filled orders hosted by you.
+-   `TAKER_FEE_ZRX_UNIT_AMOUNT` -- (optional) The flat taker fee you'd like to receive for filled orders hosted by you.
--   `RPC_URL` -- Update with your node url.
+-   `RPC_URL` -- (optional) Update with your node url.
 NOTE: Kovan doesn't work on INFURA with the current version of the OrderWatcher

 4. Make sure you have [Yarn](https://yarnpkg.com/en/) installed.
 5. Install the dependencies